Foster Gardens, Byodo-In Temple & On to Turtle Bay

 In addition to the ‘exceptional trees’, there is a great collection of orchids, a prehistoric garden, and an economic garden with varieties of fruit and nut trees as well.
 The allspice tree (who knew?) has an appropriately exotic aroma.

-We spent an easy hour and a half strolling through the grounds and got back in the car refreshed and ready to leave town once and for all.
-You can find more pictures of Foster Gardens in the photo gallery.
+We spent an easy hour and a half strolling through Foster Gardens and got back in the car refreshed and ready to leave town once and for all.

 We crossed the Koolau Mountains again, this time on the Likelike Highway which ended at Kamehameha Highway that runs up the eastern side of Oahu and then across the North Shore.
 Our goal was Turtle Bay Resort at the very northernmost tip of Oahu, but there was one last site associated with Hawaii Five-O that we had to visit – the Byodo-In Bhuddist temple in Kahuluu .
 This is a modern replica of an ancient temple that is a World Heritage Site in Japan.